 The hike in the Szalajka Valley in brief

 If you click on a link below, you will be taken directly to the corresponding section of the route.
 This starts in the village of Szilvásvárad.
-Here a steep hiking trail runs through a wooded area towards the Millennium Tower, which promises a wonderful view.
+Here a steep hiking trail runs through a wooded area towards the Millennium Tower, which promises a wonderful view of Bükk Mountains.
 This is followed by a section on an asphalt road back into the valley.
 A lively hiking trail leads past several highlights, such as a trout farm or the Szikla Forrás waterfall.
 Then you reach the multi-level Fátyol waterfall and at the end of the path you come to a large idyllic lake.
 This is followed by a very steep ascent to the Istállós Kő cave.
-The entire hike is approximately 14 kilometers.
+The entire hike in Szalajka Valley is approximately 14 kilometers.
 However, the ascent is strenuous for a short time, but not technically difficult.
 In addition, the paths are well developed and doable for everyone.
-I have marked the route and all the important points on the map.
+I have marked the route and all the important travel destinations on the map.

 14 km (around 3 hours)